cmakride/SCRFA-frontend/README.md

 1.Nice README with markdown<br/>
 2.Nice to see tailwind CSS<br/>
 3.Great to see use of git/github and a good number of commits with decent commit descriptions.<br/>
-#### What will do next time is make new branches for each new feature to simulate real work environment.
 4.Great to see hosting/CI used. <br/>
 Good to see test framework in place but just the one test defined and it fails.<br/>
 Good to see custom page title and favicon.<br/>